tomdoel/pulmonarytoolkit/README.md

 If you are experiencing problems, please make sure you have the required version of Matlab and the Imaging Processing Toolbox.
 Please also ensure you have a suitable C++ compiler installed and set up.
 The Toolkit will not work correctly without these.

-Please update your Subversion checkout to obtain the latest bug fixes.
+Please update your git checkout to obtain the latest bug fixes.

 The toolkit works primarily with medical Dicom images, but there is also limited support for mhd/mha files